 Passwords are used to authenticate users or different entities in order to access some services, resources, or operating systems.
 As a secure and modern operating system, Linux provides passwords for a long time from its startup.
-Event some Linux distributions provide passwordless login for a better and easy user experience it is not recommended for security reasons.
-Linux passwords can be managed with different actions like changing a user password, changing another user’s password, forcing a password reset, locking password, unlocking password, checking password security, etc.
+Even though some Linux distributions provide passwordless login for a better and easy user experience it is not recommended for security reasons.
+Linux passwords can be managed with different actions like changing a user password, changing another user’s password, forcing a password reset, locking a password, unlocking a password, checking password security, etc.

 Change User Password

 .
 Just running the passwd command without any parameter or option changes the current user password.
-First, the current password is asked and then a new password is asked two times for the confirmation and to prevent mistyping-related errors.
+First, the current password is asked and then a new password is asked two times for confirmation and to prevent mistyping-related errors.

 $ passwd